ayte-io/meta-rfc/docs/configuration-manager/01-entities.md

 ---
-title: 'RFC: Configuration Manager'
+title: Entities
 ---

-## Primitives

-### Host
+## Host

-Host is a single machine that is managed by configuration manager.
+Host is a single machine that is controlled by configuration manager.
 It doesn't matter if machine is a container, virtual machine or bare metal server, or if such machines are nested into each other.

-### Cluster
+## Cluster

 Cluster is a collection of hosts that serve same role.
 From configuration manager's perspective, "same role" is a currently